batdowg/cbs/CONTEXT.md

 - **Status (derived)**: New → In Progress → Ready for Delivery → Delivered → Closed; Cancelled overrides; On-hold shows as In Progress with a note. **[DONE]**
 - PRG everywhere; red flashes explain why a save is blocked. **[DONE]**
 - **Prework**: session page `/sessions/<id>/prework` lists participants and lets staff send prework assignments when the workshop type has a template. **[DONE]**
+- Staff can access Prework via a "Prework" button on the Workshop Type edit page and on Session list/detail pages. **[DONE]**
 ---

 ## 4) Workshop Types & Badges